South Shore Line: Proposed expansions and realignments

-Street running ended on February 27, 2022.
-Currently, buses are to replace trains within this section until the opening of the new alignment.
+South Shore Line Airport Realignment

+There are proposals to replace the South Bend terminus with a new station.
+Since 2006, plans had been made to explore relocating the station to the west end of the South Bend International Airport.
+Locally preferred alternatives were presented to the original proposal to relocate the station.
+In 2018, South Bend's mayor Pete Buttigieg ordered a study of five possible locations for a new station serving South Bend.
+The South Bend Redevelopment Commission commissioned a study that December to further examine the cost of a station in downtown South Bend.
+In 2022, NICTD's board of trustees voted to issue a request for proposals to move the station to the west side of the airport.
+As of 2025, NICTD have moved forward with its plans to build a new station on the airport's west side, dubbing the project the "South Shore Line Airport Realignment".
+However, they have not ruled out the possibility of reestablishing service to downtown South Bend in the future.

 Valparaiso branch

 At a legislative hearing in October 2008, NICTD officials said they would drop further study of a Munster-to-Valparaiso route, and begin study of a Gary–Valparaiso route.
 At the hearing, NICTD officials said the projected cost of $673 million for the Munster-to-Valparaiso route as well as low projected ridership would have made it ineligible for federal funding and opted to study the Gary-to-Valparaiso route instead.
 The Gary-to-Valparaiso route would utilize the partially abandoned former Pennsylvania Railroad line.
 NICTD officials contend the shorter length of a Gary-to-Valparaiso run and the chance to use existing tracks there may make it a lower-cost alternative to the Munster-to-Valparaiso route.

-Extension to Elkhart
+Other proposed projects

 In the 1980s and 1990s, there was some discussion about the possibility of extending the line from South Bend east to Elkhart County, Indiana.
-In 1988, Elkhart, Indiana mayor James Perron pushed for the government to look into making long-term plans for an extension into his city.
-It is analogous of Metra Electric Line extension to Kankakee.
+In 1988, Elkhart, Indiana Mayor James Perron pushed for the government to look into making long-term plans for an extension into his city.